DURGILOKESHGOUD/Unveling-Vulnerabilities/README.md

-# Unveling-Vulnerabilities
-*Unveiling Vulnerabilities is a project that finds and examines security flaws in web applications.
-It focuses on spotting common threats like XSS, SQL injection, and CSRF.
-The project shows how these threats work and suggests strong defense strategies to improve overall cybersecurity and system strength.
+# Unveling-Vulnerabilities Of Web Attacks Considering Man In The Middle Attack And Session Hijacking
+This project focuses on identifying and analyzing vulnerabilities in modern web applications, specifically targeting Man-in-the-Middle (MitM) attacks and session hijacking.
+It investigates how attackers intercept and manipulate web traffic to steal sensitive information, capture session tokens, and compromise communication security.
+By simulating these attack scenarios under various network and configuration conditions, the study aims to uncover overlooked weaknesses in widely used web security practices.